ashutosk1/Neural-Style-Transfer/README.md

 - Pre-trained VGG19: Leverages a pre-trained VGG19 model for efficient feature extraction.
 - User-Defined Style Selection: Flexibility to select any image as the style reference.
 - Multi-style Experimentation: Facilitates the application of multiple artistic styles, one at a time, to a single content image.
 - CLI-based Experimentation: Simplifying the configuration and execution process.
+- Support Style Transfer on Videos: Animate in your favorite style.